minetest/contentdb/app/flatpages/help/api.md

 * POST `/api/packages/<username>/<name>/screenshots/order/`
     * Requires authentication.
     * Body is a JSON array containing the screenshot IDs in their order.

+Currently, to get a different size of thumbnail you can replace the number in `/thumbnails/1/` with any number from 1-3.
+The resolutions returned may change in the future, and we may move to a more capable thumbnail generation.

 Examples: